 Switch Configuration Manager workloads to Intune

-In the Configuration Manager console, go to Administration > Overview > Cloud Services > Co-management.
+In the Configuration Manager console, go to the Administration workspace, expand Cloud Services, and select the Co-management node.

-On the Home tab, in the Manage group, choose Configure co-management to open the Co-management Configuration Wizard.
+On the Home tab of the ribbon, in the Manage group, choose Configure co-management.
+This action opens the Co-management Configuration Wizard.

-- On the Subscription page, click Sign In and sign in to your Intune tenant, and then click Next.
+On the Subscription page, select Sign In.
+Sign in to your Intune tenant, and then select Next.

-Before you switch any workloads, make sure the corresponding workload in Intune has been properly configured and deployed.
-Doing so ensures that workloads are always managed by one of the management tools for your devices.
+Before you switch any workloads, make sure you properly configure and deploye the corresponding workload in Intune.
+Make sure that workloads are always managed by one of the management tools for your devices.

-- On the Staging page, configure the following settings and then click Next:
+On the Staging page, configure the following settings:

-- Pilot: The pilot group contains one or more collections that you select.
+Pilot: The pilot group contains one or more collections that you select.
 Use this group as part of your phased rollout of co-management.
-You can start with a small test collection, and then add more collections to the pilot group as you roll out co-management to more users and devices.
-You can change the collections in the pilot group at any time from the co-management properties.
+Start with a small test collection, and then add more collections to the pilot group as you roll out co-management to more users and devices.
+You can change the collections in the pilot group at any time.

 Modify your co-management settings

-- Resource access policies: Resource access policies configure VPN, Wi-Fi, email, and certificate settings on devices.
-For more information, see Deploy resource access profiles.
+Resource access policies: For more information on these Intune policies, see Deploy resource access profiles.

 - Email profile